Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Abstract

 \section{Abstract}

-\ce{CO} gas emission is a fundamental tool for measuring column density, but in cold, dark clouds, much of the \ce{CO} is locked away in ice.
-We present JWST results from observations of a star forming filament (G0.342+0.024) that that appears to be associated with the 3 kpc arm.
-This filament is backlit by the Galactic Center, which has allowed us to construct a high-resolution extinction map (mean separation between stars of $\sim$\SI{1}{\arcsec} outside the filament, $\sim$\SI{2}{\arcsec} in the filament).
+CO gas emission is a fundamental tool for measuring column density, but in cold, dark clouds, much of the CO is locked away in ice.
+We present JWST results from observations of a star forming filament (G0.342+0.024) that appears to be associated with the 3 kpc arm.
+This filament is backlit by the Nuclear Stellar Disk, which has allowed us to construct a high-resolution extinction map (mean separation between stars of $\sim1\arcsec$ outside the filament, $\sim2 \arcsec$ in the filament).
 ALMA Band 3 data reveals embedded star formation within the cloud.
-Using the \ce{CO} ice feature covered by the F466N band, we map the \ce{CO} ice column density of the filament.
-By combining the extinction map, \ce{CO} ice column density map, and archival \ce{CO} observations, we examine the efficacy of standard \ce{CO} X-factor measurements of mass in star forming gas.
-We find that 50-88\% of the \ce{CO} is locked away in ice at large column densities ($N_{\ce{H2}}\gtrsim$~\SI{1e22}{cm^{-2}}, \SI{200}{M_\odot~pc^{-2}}) in the filament.
+Using the CO ice feature covered by the F466N band, we map the CO ice column density of the filament.
+By combining the extinction map, CO ice column density map, and archival CO observations, we examine the efficacy of standard CO X-factor measurements of mass in star forming gas.
+We find that 50-88\% of the CO is locked away in ice at large column densities ($N_{\mathrm{H_2}}\gtrsim~\mathrm{1\times10^{22}~cm^{-2}}$, $200~\mathrm{M_\odot~pc^{-2}}$) in the filament.
 The primary sources of uncertainty in this estimate are due to uncertainty in the ice composition and lab measurements of ice opacities.

-This shows that systematic corrections are needed for mass measurements in the Milky Way and nearby galaxies at high column densities.
+We measure CO column densities that surpass the limits of locally-measured CO abundances, suggesting a metallicity-dependent Galactic variation in CO abundance.
+This measurement implies that systematic corrections are needed for mass measurements in high column density regions of the ISM.